-From a classic country kiss-off to a world class examination of jealousy and pain, here are the 15 best Dolly Parton songs, ranked.
+From a classic country kiss-off to a world-class examination of jealousy and pain, here are the 15 best Dolly Parton songs, ranked.
+(You are doing yourself a favor if you go listen to our playlist immediately).

 15. "Dumb Blonde"

-This 1967 hit was written by songwriter Curly Putnam, but it perfectly summed up the suffer-no-fools persona that would make the whole world fall in love with Dolly.
-“Just because I’m blonde don’t think I’m dumb ’cause this dumb blonde ain’t nobody’s fool,” she sang, letting everyone know that underestimating Dolly Parton would be the most foolish thing of all.
+This 1967 country hit was written by songwriter Curly Putnam, but it perfectly summed up the suffer-no-fools persona that would make the whole world fall in love with Dolly.
+"Just because I'm blonde don't think I'm dumb 'cause this dumb blonde ain't nobody's fool," she sang, letting everyone know that underestimating Dolly Parton would be the most foolish thing of all.
+Women everywhere love the way she challenged the "dumb blonde" persona, acting as a true champion for women throughout her career.

 14. "To Daddy"